-EFFECTIVE (April 9, 2022): Border Field State Park is temporarily CLOSED to vehicle access due to flooding from recent storm activity.
-Some roads and trails may be flooded with sewage contaminated water and mud.
-The park is currently OPEN to hiking, biking and equestrian activity.
-The wet and muddy areas are closed.
-Do not walk off trail or enter closed areas.
+Effective December 28, 2022: Border Field State Park is currently CLOSED due to flooding from recent storm activity and cross-border flow events.
+The roads and trails may be flooded with sewage contaminated water and mud.
+Out of precaution and public safety, the park is closed to vehicles, hiking, biking, and equestrian activity until further notice.

 Day After Labor Day - October 31